hyperledger/fabric/docs/source/commands/cryptogen.md

 Flags:
   --help                    Show context-sensitive help (also try --help-long
                             and --help-man).
-  --keyalg="ecdsa"          The generated keys' algorithm (ecdsa or ed25519) --output="crypto-config"  The output directory in which to place artifacts --config=CONFIG           The configuration template to use
+  --output="crypto-config"  The output directory in which to place artifacts --config=CONFIG           The configuration template to use
 ```